PsichiX/oxygen-project-generator/README.md

 # Oxygen Project Generator

 ## Wat?
-This package is used to generate base [Oxygen](https://github.com/PsichiX/Oxygen) game or plugin project structure, prepare and install its dependencies like Webpack and setup it for live development and production builds.
+This package is used to generate base [Oxygen Core](http://oxygencore.io) game or plugin project structure, prepare and install its dependencies like Webpack and setup it for live development and production builds.